christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__08/03/2021__<br>
+We have LiftOff!
+My team is 4 members.
+We planned our group project.
+We will be building a Library application where users can register and sign in/out.
+They can use a menu to sort genres, search for titles, check out a book, etc. We plan to build the project with Java, HTML, CSS, Bootstrap, Thymeleaf, Gradle, MySQL, Twilio API, and an API for book data (possibly Google Books).
+We have a basic experience with Bootstrap but didn't do a lot with it yet so we will need to learn that better.
+We also don't know Twilio so we will be figuring that out.
+I did do a Python tutorial once using Twilio but it was some time ago and this will be a first time figuring out how to use it with Java.
+Our team also created some user stories on Trello.
+We also created a wire frame of the landing page.
+Later this week we will finish wire framing and add to our user stories as needed.
+I am excited to get started on coding our project!

 <br>__08/02/2021__<br>
 Took a little break from GitHub the past week or so while.
 Still practiced coding but not much uploading.
 I have my first technical interview tomorrow where I'll actually be answering technical questions and doing coding problems.
 Excited and nervous all at the same time.
 Today I am preparing for that interview - reviewing material and doing some alogorithm problems.
 I also start LiftOff tonight 5:30-8:30pm.
 I am looking forward to meeting my group, peers, TA and teacher.
 I am also looking forward to getting another project underway.